jeffamaxey/stock-and-options-analysis/README.md

 - Just visit the following address: http://172.105.111.35:8080

 **For developers:**
-- It is also possible to run the website in your local machine for development purpose.
+- It is also possible to run the website privately in your local machine for development purpose.
 - To install the required libraries for the program, just simply use the following BASH command: pip install -r requirements.txt
 - Then, run main.py and click the printed local address in the console to use the website